Near Death Experience (Cro-Mags album)

 Near Death Experience is the fourth album by New York hardcore band Cro-Mags.
 It was released in 1993 on Century Media Records.
 In 2015, German record label Demons Run Amok Entertainment re-issued it on vinyl.
 It is, to date, the last album to feature vocalist John Joseph.
-Songs on the album deal with topics such as environmentalism, anti-abortion, and spirituality.
+And, Doug Holland Songs on the album deal with topics such as environmentalism, anti-abortion, and spirituality.
 After the release of this album, the Cro-Mags had gone on hiatus for some time, experienced more lineup changes, and would not release their next album, Revenge, until seven years later.